Max Pain Theory: Why Prices Gravitate Toward Losses

 - If a stock price moves significantly away from the Max Pain point, market makers are forced to adjust their hedges.

-- The collective action of thousands of market makers adjusting their Delta hedges near expiration often creates a "pinning" effect, where the buying and selling pressure naturally stabilizes the price around the strikes with the highest Open Interest.
+- The collective action of thousands of market makers adjusting their Delta hedges near expiration often creates a "pinning" effect.
+Identifying these levels is a core component of mastering Gamma Exposure, as the buying and selling pressure naturally stabilizes the price around the strikes with the highest Open Interest.

 Myths vs. Reality